 Built-in overheat protection.
 Car adapter included.
-Compact.
+Compact and can be used anywhere with a plug.
 Massages deep into your neck and other hard-to-reach areas.
 Rollers move one way, then the other.

 The pressure may be too intense for some.

 Affordable.
 Offers heat and vibration settings to relax muscles.
 Small and portable.
 Works well on the neck, upper and lower back, and shoulders.
 Six-foot cord.
 Comes with a user manual.

 Moderately noisy.
 Massage may be too intense for some.